 Address: 1 Pl. du Général Eisenhower, 67000 Strasbourg, France

-The Église Saint-Paul, located at 1 Pl. du Général Eisenhower, 67000 Strasbourg was first constructed between 1892 – 1897 during German ownership of the region, as one of 3 churches was built with an aim of extending Strasbourg’s urban area.
+The Église Saint-Paul was first constructed between 1892 and 1897 during German ownership of the region, as one of 3 churches was built to extend Strasbourg’s urban area.
 The Église Saint-Paul church was a favorite of Emperor William II as a place of worship when in town.

-So particular was William about this place, he had his own special access made for him.
-There was also an imperial lodge onsite that was available for his personal use.
+So particular was William about this place.
+He had his special access made for him.
+An imperial lodge was also onsite that was available for his personal use.

 The German gothic architecture gives the Église Saint-Paul such a distinctive appearance.
 It was damaged in 1944 when it was hit by stray bombs from British and American air raids.
 It was later restored between 1954-55 by an architect named François Herrenschmidt.

-To modernize the church and expand its practical lifespan, it was restored and refurbished once again between 2009 -2014.
+To modernize the church and expand its practical lifespan, it was restored and refurbished again between 2009 -2014.
 When coming from Strasbourg city, you can use public transport to get there quickly and with ease.
 If you want to use buses, bus 4 or C4 will get you there fast.

-There are several stations that you can alight from and walk the rest of the way, they include St-Paul-Salengro (just 2 minute’s walk away), and Felix Tableau (5 minute’s walk).
-If traveling by light rail, you can alight at Baliniere (8 minutes walk), Mangin (27 minutes walk), and Rezé Pont-Rousseau stations.
+There are several stations that you can alight from and walk the rest of the way, they include St-Paul-Salengro (just 2 minute’s walk away) and Felix Tableau (5 minute’s walk).
+If traveling by light rail, you can descend at Baliniere (8-minute walk), Mangin (27-minute walk), and Rezé Pont-Rousseau stations.

 There are several excellent restaurants nearby, such as Le Michel and Vaille Createur de Pains, where you can savor some delicious meals.